Fhujinwu/Fhujinwu.github.io/_pages/about.md

 News
 ------
+- 2023.02: Accepted to pursue PhD at South China University of Technology!
 - 2022.11：A invention patent is granted by the **China National Intellectual Property Administration**.
 - 2022.10: Received **the National Scholarship for postgraduate students** !
 - 2022.09: Invited to serve as a reviewer for NN !